Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/get-list-of-donut-stores.md

 # Get All Donut Stores

-## Overview

 In this tutorial, you'll learn how to retrieve a list of all donut stores from the Donut Finder API.
-This tutorial is intended for developers who want to access and display information about all available donut stores.
-It assumes you have basic knowledge of:

-* RESTful APIs
-* JSON format
-* Tools like Postman or `curl`

-By the end of this tutorial, you'll be able to:

-* Understand how to format a GET request to retrieve all donut stores
-* Use Postman to retrieve all donut stores
-* Use `curl` to retrieve all donut stores

-## Background

-The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
-Retrieving a list of all donut stores is a common operation that enables users to view and interact with the available stores.
-This tutorial will guide you through the process of making a GET request to retrieve all donut stores using the Donut Finder API.
+### Before You Start

+Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [Before you start a tutorial](../before-you-start-tutorial.md) section.

 ---
 > Expect this tutorial to take about 5 minutes to complete.
 ---

-## Before You Start

-Before starting this tutorial, install Postman and json-server.
-Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
-For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).

-## Get All Donut Stores
+## Tutorial: Get All Donut Stores

 To get started, you need to format and send a GET request to retrieve all donut stores.